 Q. Why do you verify that my sibling is in college?

 A. Your financial aid award is based on the information supplied in your application materials.
 One of the most important factors in determining the family contribution is the number of siblings who plan to attend postsecondary institutions at least half-time during the upcoming academic year while you are enrolled at Brown.
 The calculation of the Expected Family Contribution takes into consideration the financial burden placed on a family when more than one sibling is attending college at the same time.
 In order for us to verify that your sibling's have enrolled as planned, the Office of Financial Aid sends you a Sibling Enrollment Verification Form in August and requests that this form is completed and returned by mid-October.
 This form requires official verification by the institution that your sibling (s) attend.
 If you know of changes in your sibling (s)'s enrollment before you receive the Sibling Enrollment Verification, you should inform us as soon as possible.
 Any changes in the original information that was reported, or failure to provide verification in a timely fashion, will result in an adjustment to your Brown financial aid award.
 It is your responsibility to ensure that the Sibling Enrollment Verification Form is returned to Brown.
-This form can be downloaded from the Forms Section in August 2012.
+This form can be downloaded from the Forms Section each August.

 Submission of Extension to File